swilgosz/hanamimastery/data/episodes/20-dry-validation.md

 And remember, if you want to support my work even without money involved, the best you can do is to like, share and comment on my episodes and discussions threads.
 Help me add value to the Open-Source community!

-If you know other great gems you wish me to talk about, leave a comment with `#suggestion`, and I'll gladly cover them in the future episodes!

 Also big thanks to [Thibault Luycx](https://unsplash.com/@conscious_design) for a great cover image!

 :::note Do you know great Ruby gems?

 Leave a comment with `#suggestion`, I'll gladly cover them in the future episodes!
 :::

-As usual, here you can find two of my previous videos!
-Thank you all for supporting my channel, you are awesome, and have a nice rest of your day!